Skyline Computation with Noisy Comparisons: Appendix: Lower Bounds

-In the following we prove that the construction is likely to have $k$ skyline points. \begin{observation} Let $\mathcal{E}$ be the event that the input $\mathcal{I}_S$ has exactly $k$ skyline points.
-Then, $\Pr{\mathcal{E}} \geq 1-1/k$ as long as $k\leq \sqrt[5]{n}$. \end{observation} \begin{proof} First observe that, by construction, regardless of whether $\mathcal{E}$ holds, every block contains at most $d-2$ skyline points: Consider an arbitrary block.
+Furthermore, in the following we prove that the construction is likely to have $k$ skyline points. \begin{lemma} Let $\mathcal{E}$ be the event that the input $\mathcal{I}_S$ has exactly $k$ skyline points.
+Then, $\Pr{\mathcal{E}} \geq 1-1/k$. \end{lemma} \begin{proof} First observe that, by construction, regardless of whether $\mathcal{E}$ holds, every block contains at most $d-2$ skyline points: Consider an arbitrary block.
 The last two dimensions are identical for each point belonging to that block and we focus thus on the first $d-2$ dimensions.
 There are exactly $d-2$ points with one coordinate being $1$ and all of these points are potential skyline points.
 In particular, take any such point $\mathbf{p}$ and assume that the $i$'th coordinate of $\mathbf{p}$ is $1$.
 Then $\mathbf{p}$ is part of the skyline if and only if the vector $\mathbf{v}^i$ is the null vector.
 Moreover, every block can have at most $d-2$ entries with value $2$ and each such $2$ eliminating one potential skyline point.
 Thus, there are at most $d-2$ skyline points per block.